fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Change interfaces
-    - Change return type and the moment when widgetUpdateSizeReq is called
-    - Comment GlobalKeys out and have Container use its local list of children for merging
-    - Create WidgetNode type, move Widget/children into it
-      - Remove type constraints on WidgetInstance
-      - Change type signatures to use WidgetNode
-    - Restore GlobalKeys
-      - Add method to collect tree of WidgetInstances
-      - Also return map of GlobalKeys, whose value is an existential wrapping the WidgetNode
-        -  This is necessary because s/e types may not match
   - Do not hover if mouse drag on different widget
   - Fix selectOnBlur for dropdown
   - Set focus on ButtonDown, not Click